Swedish food has many advantages

 The use of antibiotics in the animal production is the lowest in the EU.
 Sweden is also one of the countries in the EU using the least amount of pesticides per cultivated area.
 The Nordic climate gives a lot of daylight in the summer and low temperatures, stimulating the forming of aroma in Swedish fruits and vegetables making them taste more.

-- Sweden imposes more restrictions on the use of pesticides in farming compared to many other countries.
-This is an added value; it is beneficial to the people working in agriculture, as well as the consumers who eat the products, not to mention the environment.
-Government authorities and the farming sector are working to promote a healthy environment and good health through the environmental objectives “A non-toxic environment,” “Good-quality groundwater” and “A varied agricultural landscape.”
+- In Sweden there are more restrictions on the use of pesticides in farming compared to many other countries.
+This is a benefit for people working in agriculture, for consumers eating the products and for the environment.
+A healthy environment and the wellbeing of inhabitants are also promoted through national objectives such as “A non-toxic environment”, “Good quality of groundwater” and “A varied agricultural landscape.”

-- Sweden also has natural advantages, the climate is colder up north and this reduces the need to use certain pesticides.
-The soil types in Sweden are favourable for farming, and the climate reduces the risk of damage by insects, and other pest organisms.
-This means that we are one of the countries in Europe that uses the least amount of pesticides per cultivated area.
+- The soil types in Sweden are favourable for agriculture, and we also have advantages as the climate is colder up north.
+This reduces the need to use certain pesticides as well as the risk of damage by insects and other pests.
+Sweden is one of the countries in the EU that uses the least chemical pesticides per hectare.

-- Fruits and vegetables grown in Sweden have low levels of pesticide residues.
-A number of plant-based foods are monitored yearly by the Swedish National Food Agency, to ensure that they do not exceed the maximum residue limits.
+- Fruits and vegetables grown in Sweden have low levels of pesticide residues, which is monitored by the National Food Administration.

-- It is illegal to use chemical agents on harvested products in Sweden.
-No chemical agents, intended to protect harvested fruit and potatoes from harmful organisms, are approved in Sweden.
-Instead, the problem has primarily been addressed through the implementation of customized and improved storage methods.
+- It is prohibited to use chemical agents on harvested products in Sweden.
+Instead, the problem has been addressed through the implementation of improved storage methods.

-- In Sweden the pressure on the groundwater is low.
-Sweden is among the countries in the EU with the lowest pressure on the groundwater, with a water stress index of about one percent.
+- In Sweden the pressure on the groundwater is among the lowest within the EU, with a water stress index of about one percent.

-- The right choice of varieties of plants, a cool growing climate and long daylight hours can result in tastier products, because low temperatures stimulate the formation of flavourful and aromatic substances.
-Thus, the climate conditions in Sweden are ideally suited to the production of aromatic fruits and berries.
+- A cool growing climate and long daylight hours during summer can result in tastier products, as low temperatures stimulate aromatic substances.
+Thus, the climate in Sweden is suited to the production of aromatic fruits and berries.

 - The use of alternative crop protection methods is important.
-Instead of pesticides, Swedish farmers use crop rotation and select plant varieties that are naturally resistant to certain harmful organisms.
+To reduce the use of pesticides, Swedish farmers use crop rotation and select plant varieties that are naturally resistant to certain harmful organisms.

 Added value in Swedish livestock production

-- There is a very low presence of bacteria, such as salmonella, in Swedish livestock production.
-Thus, consumers who choose to buy Swedish meat run a lower risk of getting sick in foodborne bacteria.
+- We have a low presence of salmonella in Swedish animal production.
+Thus, consumers who eat Swedish meat and eggs run a lower risk of getting sick.

-- Swedish animal welfare is good, and the animals are kept in an environment that improves the possibilities for them to behave naturally.
-The tails of the pigs are not docked (clipped off), and it is forbidden to trim the beaks of hens and chickens.
+- Animals are kept in an environment that improves the possibilities for them to behave naturally.
+Stables are constructed to give more space for each animal, and it is also obligatory to offer enrichment such as straw for pigs.
+The tails of the pigs are not clipped off, and it is forbidden to trim the beaks of hens and chickens.

-- Swedish animals are stunned or anaesthetized prior to surgical procedures and slaughter, and the transport to the slaughterhouse may not exceed eight hours.
+- Swedish animals are stunned or anaesthetized prior to surgical procedures and slaughter, and the transport to the slaughterhouse must not exceed eight hours.

-- The Swedish animal welfare regulations impose relatively strict limits on levels of moisture, carbon dioxide, manure gases and noise.
-All Swedish animal barns must have windows, to allow daylight into the building.
+- Swedish animal welfare regulations impose relatively strict limits on levels of moisture, carbon dioxide, manure gases and noise.
+Stables must have windows, to allow daylight into the building.

 - Due to efficient animal rearing and feed production, the carbon footprint from Swedish meat and milk production is lower than in many other countries.